dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 Always 0.
 Doesn't seem to be read by the client.

-## 0x10 — Skeleton Track Set — PLAIN
+## 0x10 — HierarchicalSpriteDef

 ### Notes

-This fragment describes a skeleton for an entire animated model, and is used for mob models.
-The overall skeleton is contained in a 0x10 Skeleton Track Set fragment and is structured as a hierarchical tree.
-For example, a pelvis piece might connect to chest, left thigh, and right thigh pieces.
-The chest piece might connect to left bicep, right bicep, and neck pieces.
-The left bicep piece might connect to a left forearm piece.
-The left forearm piece might connect to a left hand piece.
-The idea is to start at the base “stem” piece in the skeleton and recursively walk the tree to each successive piece.
+This fragment describes a skeleton for an entire animated model, and is used for mob models, and placed objects.
+Basically, only the parent-child relationship between the bones of the skeleton are stored in this fragment, and their positions and movements are stored in the 0x12 TrackDef fragments.
+Bones are called DAGs in the EverQuest client code with respect to .WLD files.

 For each piece there is a 0x13 Mob Skeleton Piece Track Reference fragment, which references one 0x12 Mob Skeleton Piece Track fragment.
 Each 0x12 fragment defines how that piece is rotated and/or shifted relative to its parent piece.